+Financing the net zero transition is a key challenge.
 Organisations across Hackney will share similar challenges to fund their journey to net zero and adapt to a changing climate.
 There are a number of options we can all explore together, including:

-- Grant funding from Central Government, this is limited but will be particularly important for low income and social housing - Income from funding and revenue streams which could be hypothecated for climate action in the borough - The use of policy mechanisms to deliver new income streams such as from planning obligations - Local climate bonds, that can raise significant amounts of capital whilst allowing local people to invest in their area and directly benefit from the projects delivered

-- Organisations within the borough reviewing their planned expenditure and investment to ensure it is consistent with net zero goals - Development of financial products that allow homeowners and other landlords to access finance to improve energy efficiency in their buildings - Carbon offsets Investment of carbon offsets in local decarbonisation and adaptation schemes
+- Grant funding from Central Government, this is limited but will be particularly important for low income and social housing.
+For example, successful funding applications have already been made by the Council to the Social Housing Decarbonisation Fund and Public Sector Decarbonisation Fund. - The Council working alongside others to continue to lobby the Government to increase funding programmes for both public and private properties. - Income from funding and revenue streams which could be hypothecated for climate action in the borough. - The use of policy mechanisms to deliver new income streams such as from planning obligations. - Local climate bonds that can raise significant amounts of capital whilst allowing local people to invest in their area and directly benefit from the projects delivered. - Organisations within the borough reviewing their planned expenditure and investment to ensure it is consistent with net zero goals. - Development of financial products that allow homeowners and other landlords to access finance to improve energy efficiency in their buildings. - Carbon offsets Investment of carbon offsets in local decarbonisation and adaptation schemes.